Ukrainian child cries as he arrives at Polish border after fleeing war-torn country

 The number of refugees fleeing Ukraine reached 2 million on Tuesday, according to the United Nations, the fastest exodus Europe has seen since World War II.

-To sign our Refugees Welcome campaign petition ukrainian-refugees">click here and if you are able to donate then please click here
+To sign our Refugees Welcome campaign petition click here and if you are able to donate then please click here

 Up next